-The College of Arts & Sciences is shaped by its distinct identity and approach to higher education.
-The following principles characterize this distinction

-- Christian philosophy of education.
+Dean MISSION AND PHILOSOPHY The mission of the College of Arts & Sciences is to graduate exceptional students deeply committed to Christ's calling to cherish character, challenge culture, and serve the world.
+This mission is founded on a Christian philosophy of education in which the Holy Bible is the inspired, infallible, and authoritative source of Christian doctrine and precept and thus profitable for "teaching, rebuking, correcting and training in righteousness" so that the people of God "may be thoroughly equipped for every good work" (2 Timothy 3:16-17).
+DISTINCTIVES The College of Arts & Sciences is shaped by its distinct identity and approach to higher education.
+The following principles characterize this distinction - Christian philosophy of education.
 Regent's mission is "Training Christian Leaders to Change the World."
 The College of Arts & Sciences is committed to delivering an unparalleled and cutting-edge academic education integrated with biblical principles and Christian values to prepare ethical leaders for the 21st century. - Transformed lives.
 Transformation is essential to the Christian experience.
 As believers, we are continuously transformed by the renewing of the mind (Romans 12:2).
 As transformation is essential to the Christian walk, the College of Arts & Sciences is committed to delivering courses and learning experiences that are designed to change students.
 We will engage the students' mind, heart, body, and soul in order to encourage and support intellectual, spiritual, and emotional transformation. - Holistic Life.
 In Matthew 22:37, Jesus Christ commands that we must love the Lord with all of our heart, soul, and mind.
 This reflects the totality of the human being nothing should be reserved for ourselves, all should be given to God.
 The College of Arts & Sciences is dedicated to helping students grow in their total commitment to Christ through the renewals of their minds, characters, and lives in a vibrant and Spirit-filled Christian faith community. - Living Inheritance.
 Inheritances are gifts from the past to be used in the present to benefit the future.
 The College of Arts & Sciences stands at the intersection of many inheritances: Regent University, the American founding principles, Christian liberal arts, the earth, and the Kingdom of Jesus Christ.
 We are committed to our students so they can be blessed and bless generations to come.

-Regent University College of Arts & Sciences offers certificate, as well as masters programs:
+PROGRAM OVERVIEW Regent University College of Arts & Sciences offers certificate, as well as masters programs: • Master of Science in Cybersecurity (M.S.)
+All of these programs are delivered completely online.